Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 ---
 title: "Deobfuscating JavaScript To Fix a Neopets Game"
-date: 2025-05-30
+date: 2025-06-01
 authors: Andrew Long
 type: blog
 tags: ["Neopets", "Reverse Engineering"]
 summary: "A Neopets game doesn't work too good, so I learned how to deobfuscate JavaScript to fix it."
-draft: true
 toc: false
 ---

 # IceCream Machine
-When I was a kid, I used to play this one flash game on Neopets, IceCream Machine.
-It's a relatively simple game where you snake your way between columns of floating ice cream scoops that get progressively faster, but I always sucked at it because of my stupid kid motor skills (a lack thereof, rather).
+When I was a kid, I used to play a Flash game on Neopets called: “IceCream Machine.”
+It’s a relatively simple game where you snake your way between columns of floating ice cream scoops that get progressively faster, but I always sucked at it because of my stupid kid motor skills (a lack thereof, rather).

-A few years ago, I heard about flash being depreciated and purged from all major browsers and thought back to all the games I used to play on AddicingGames, CoolMathGames, NewGrounds, and a number of other sites that definitely (re-)hosted them with permision.
+A few years ago, I heard about Flash being deprecated and purged from all browsers, and I thought back to all the games I used to play on AddictingGames, CoolMathGames, Newgrounds, and several other sites that definitely (re-)hosted them with permission.

-Then I thought about Neopets, and I couldn't stop thinking about Neopets, so much so that I decided to make a new account and check out how it was going.
-Now, [ruffle](https://ruffle.rs/) was available at the time, so the flash games were still available to play, but I saw that they ported some of these older flash games to the more modern HTML5!
+Then I thought about Neopets, and I couldn’t stop thinking about Neopets, so much so that I decided to make a new account and check out how it was going.
+Now, [Ruffle](https://ruffle.rs/) was available at the time, so the Flash games were still playable (mostly, Ruffle is an emulator, after all).
+But, I noticed that they ported some of these older Flash games to the more modern HTML5.

-I went and played some of them and I was _severely_ dissapointed.
+I went and played some of them, and I was _severely_ disappointed.

-They were all full of bugs, mostly incomplete, and featured "upgrades" for mobile that couldn't be turned off while playing on desktop.
-And worse, my beloved childhood game has been reduced to a _10 FPS_, bug addled game that was clearly ported by someone who barely had understood what they were doing and just threw it on the site so they could say it was there.
-It was one of the worst experiences I've had in a while.
+They were all full of bugs, mostly incomplete, and featured “upgrades” for mobile that couldn’t be turned off while playing on a desktop.
+And worse, my beloved childhood game has been reduced to a _10 FPS_, bug-addled game that was clearly ported by someone who barely understood what they were doing and just threw it on the site so they could say it was there.
+It was one of the worst experiences I’ve had in a while.

-I went through this journey in 2021 and told myself that it would absouletly get better in the future.
-It's 2025 now and nothing has changed.
-The games are in the same state they were in back then and it feels like Neopets as a whole is a ship on fire that is attempting to put out by spitting on it.
-And I thought to myself: "Surely it can't be to hard to fix this mess of a game?"
+I went through this journey in 2021 and told myself that it would absolutely get better in the future.
+It’s 2025 now, and nothing has changed.
+The games are in the same state they were in back then, and it feels like Neopets as a whole is a ship on fire that is attempting to put out by spitting on it.
+And I thought to myself: Surely it can’t be too hard to fix this mess of a game?
 And I was right, _sorta_.

-In order to get to the bug fixing, I would have to get through multiple layers of... _JavaScript Deobfuscation_.
+To get to the bug fixing, I would have to get through multiple layers of… _JavaScript Deobfuscation_.

-For those unfamilliar, JavaScript is an interpreted language, meaning throughout the pipeline of writing the code to running it, it doesn't get translated to binary that is directly ran by the CPU; Rather, the source code is read in and gets converted to [bytecode](https://en.wikipedia.org/wiki/Bytecode) and is then executed by an interpreter.
-This is a massive oversimplification (as [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) does exist), but it demonstrates why you're able to get the full JavaScript source code of a website, except if they use obfuscation.
+For those unfamiliar, JavaScript is an interpreted language, meaning throughout the pipeline of writing the code and then running it, it doesn’t get translated to code that is directly run by the CPU.
+Instead, the source code is read in and converted to [bytecode](https://en.wikipedia.org/wiki/Bytecode) and is then executed by an interpreter.
+This is a massive oversimplification (as [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) does exist).
+However, it demonstrates how you can get the entirety of the JavaScript source code of a website, except if they use obfuscation.

-Obfuscation is the act of taking JavaScript source code and modifying it in order to hide (obfuscate) how it executes and to protect it from outside modification.
+Obfuscation is the act of taking JavaScript source code and modifying it to hide (obfuscate) how it executes and to protect it from outside modification.

-Now, I know some JavaScript --- I wrote this whole website practically from scratch (thank you [hugo](https://gohugo.io/)) --- but I'm more comfortable in the land of the compiled, so I wasn't so sure I could get enough of the original JavaScript code from the obfuscated code to do any bug fixing.
+Now, I know some JavaScript — I wrote this whole website practically from scratch (thanks, [Hugo](https://gohugo.io/)) — but I’m more comfortable in the land of the compiled, so I wasn’t so sure I could get enough of the original JavaScript code from the obfuscated code to do any bug fixing.

 But, I'm rather hard headed, so I got to work.

 ## Deobfuscation
-To begin with, I searched for enterprise level JavaScript obfuscators, this was mostly to get an undertanding what I'd have to do.
-The second solution I came across was [JScrambler](https://jscrambler.com/) and it looks like this:
+To begin with, I searched for enterprise-level JavaScript obfuscators.
+This was to get an understanding of what I’d have to do.
+The second solution I came across was [JScrambler](https://jscrambler.com/), which looks like this:

 {{< figure src="https://jscrambler.com/images/jscrambler-profiling-protected-code.png" width="75%" attr="From: [Jscrambler 101 Profiling](https://jscrambler.com/blog/jscrambler-101-profiling)" >}}